UniversalDataTool/react-image-annotate/README.md

 ### Development

-This project uses [react-storybook](https://storybook.js.org/).
 To begin developing run the following commands in the cloned repo.

-1. `yarn install`
+1. `npm install --legacy-peer-deps`
-2. `yarn storybook`
+2. `npm start`

 A browser tab will automatically open with the project components.